ericcombiolab/LRTK/README.md

 --bam: The alignment file (.bam) obtained from aforementioned ALIGN function.

---reference: The recommanded "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

 --application: The SNV/INDEL caller.
 Users can choose from (FreeBayes, Samtools, GATK).